-Kathy Hurley is a 40+ year veteran of the education industry and currently serves as CEO of Girls Thinking Global.
-In December of 2014, Kathy retired from Pearson where she spent ten years and served as Executive Vice President for Education Alliances for the Pearson Foundation.
+Kathy Hurley is a 40+ year veteran of the education industry.
+In December of 2014, Kathy retired from Pearson where she spent ten years and served as Executive Vice President Education Alliances, for the Pearson Foundation.
 While she has retired from Pearson, she remains active in the education industry as a consultant, sharing her wealth of knowledge in both publishing and technology with companies, non-profits and associations.
 In her spare time Kathy is busy preparing her next speech or connecting people to support the vision of global education for all.

-Kathy currently sits on the Board of Directors for Nervanix, an edtech neuroscience company; the Concord Consortium, a non-profit educational research and development organization dedicated to sharing the promise of technology into a reality for education in science, math and engineering; and the Advisory Board for the New York Academy of Sciences.
+Kathy currently sits on the Board of Directors for Nervanix, an edtech neuroscience company; the Center for Teaching Quality, a non-profit that connects, readies, and mobilizes teacher leaders to transform schools; the Concord Consortium, a non-profit educational research and development organization dedicated to sharing the promise of technology into a reality for education in science, math and engineering; and the Advisory Board for the New York Academy of Sciences.

 Kathy holds a B.A. degree in special education from the University of Dayton and a Master’s degree in education from Jersey City State College.
 She is a former NJ teacher.
 She is married to Charles Blaschke and resides in Arlington, Virginia